ephieo/book_app_8th/Downloads/book_app_8th/ReadMe.md

 ### what I completed (14th-16th June):

 - I reorganised the index.js file so that it takes the users choice and chooses which process to take.
 This helped solve the render issue the `returnReadingList` (now called `fetchReadingList()`) function.
-The function was no longer calling to `databas.json` before the text was writteen into the file becaus they were now independent processes.
+The function was no longer calling to `database.json` before the text was writteen into the file because they were now independent processes.

-- I designed the terminal to make it distict from other terminal processes by using the kleur package.
+- I designed the terminal to make it distinct from other terminal processes by using the kleur package.

 - I continued refactoring functions to reduce repeated code and tried to make my tests pass.

+# What I learned ?